rebelsky/sams-assorted-musings-reflections/cnix-binary-search-2.md

 time to do all of them.

-A few of you might eventually end up on the testing team, but, sadly enough, it's rate that we have a novice SWE who can think this broadly about testing.
+A few of you might eventually end up on the testing team, but, sadly enough, it's rare that we have a novice SWE who can think this broadly about testing.
 I'd encourage you to practice and practice some more.

-Once you test your code again and make sure that it's working, take a trip back to the sanck bar.
+Once you test your code again and make sure that it's working, take a trip back to the snack bar.

 *To be continued.*